nikhilsath/crossbook/README.md

 ## Styling

 The UI relies on Tailwind utility classes with a small set of custom overrides.
-If you want to modify the look and feel:
+Tailwind is loaded via CDN in `templates/base.html` and we primarily use inline Tailwind classes for layout.
+Any custom IDs or extra class names that appear in the templates are defined in the CSS files so they can be managed in one place.

-1. Edit `static/css/styles.css` for additional rules.
+1. Edit `static/css/styles.css` for additional rules or to define IDs referenced in templates.
 2. Adjust `static/css/overrides.css` to tweak layout editor styles or Tailwind utilities.
-3. Tailwind itself is loaded via CDN in `templates/base.html`, so you can reference any Tailwind class directly in the templates.

-Reload the browser after making changes to see your updates.
+3. Reload the browser after making changes to see your updates.

 ## License